kingTM83/ROS2/BASICS.md

 ![Topic](https://docs.ros.org/en/foxy/_images/Topic-MultiplePublisherandMultipleSubscriber.gif)

 Topics are one of the main ways in which data is moved between nodes and therefore between different parts of the system.
+This is a *publish/subscribe model*.
+It means that when a node publish, **everyone** who is subscribed to this topic will instantly receive the data.

 If you run for exemple the previous test (in INSTALL), and in another terminal you run ```rqt_graph```, you will see your nodes, communicating thanks to a topic (named /chatter).